Cod-Up-Our-Data/wine_clustering_project/README.md

 # wine_clustering_project
 #### Welcome to this initial exploration of Wine Quality Data for Red and White wines!
-The context of this project is limited to ....
+The context of this project is derived from the combination of two datasets which contain technical measurements and quality scores for wines in Northern Portugal.
 #### The goals of this initial exploration are as follows:
 - Create a REGRESSION model which will assign Quality_Score predictions to an unseen set of wines based upon specific drivers such as, alcohol content, volatile_acidity, chlorides, sulfates, etc...
 - Utilize clustering models within the exploration phase of the DS pipeline to assist in the discovery of meaningful insights and associations.
-- .
-- .
-- .
+- Model predictions wil be utilized by the California Wine Institute to better inform Marketing, R&D, and Supply Chain decisions taken by the Institute.

 #### PROJECT DESCRIPTION:
-- As a Minimally Viable Product,
+- As a Minimally Viable Product, we intend to create a workable REGRESSION model, designed to provide useable information at a low-level of granularity.
--
--
+- As the model becomes more refined, the level of granularity will become more sensitive to the dataset.
+- Exploration of the dataset using Clustering presents an opportunity to gain insights which could not be garnered otherwise.

 #### Project Planning:
 - Plan: Questions and Hypotheses